 Other kinds of Portuguese folk music

 Whilst I’m not keen on fado music, I do quite like the increasingly popular band, Deolinda, probably because they do slightly jollier sounding tunes.
 Although Deolinda’s music is inspired by fado, and the singer has the distinctive trill in her voice, they don’t use the traditional Portuguese guitar.

 With lyrics that are humorous, ironic and political, they are unsurprisingly popular with students and the younger generation and have become the headline band in many festivals around the country.
-Here are a couple of their videos as a taster – enjoy (or not!).
+Here is a video of theirs as a taster – enjoy (or not!).